netdata/blog/blog/2023-07-07-hidden-costs-of-monitoring/index.md

 ## Datadog, Dynatrace, NewRelic (Commercial Centralized Monitoring references)

-_"The DataDog pricing model is actually pretty easy.
+_"The Datadog pricing model is actually pretty easy.
 For 500 hosts or less, you just sign over your company and all its assets to them.
 If >500 hosts, you need to additionally raise VC money." - [wingerd33](https://www.reddit.com/r/devops/comments/13ky2iq/datadog_where_does_it_hurt/?utm_source=share&utm_medium=web2x&context=3) on reddit_

 Commercial monitoring SaaS solutions can offer considerable benefits, including ease of use, reduced maintenance, seamless integrations, and access to advanced features.
 However, these benefits come with their own challenges, including potentially high costs, the risk of vendor lock-in, data ownership, and privacy concerns.